spember/gitwatch/README.md

 This small command line utility will allow a user to view the full list of repos that they're watching, and unsubscribe from them at will.

+### Installation

+Download gitwatch and place it on your path.
+Mark it as executable

 ### Usage